You are here

 For overseas manufacturers of APIs for over-the-counter and complementary medicines, no GMP clearance is required, although the sponsor is expected to hold evidence of the site's compliance to GMP.

-More about GMP licence, certification and clearance:
+More about manufacturing licences, certification and clearance:

 - Australian manufacturing licences and overseas GMP certification